You may enter information in more than one field.

 Amiria SALMOND Research Fellow, Department of Anthropology at University of Auckland, New Zealand Administrative areas: New Zealand, Gisborne (New Zealand) Places: Polynesia, Micronesia Keywords: Anthropology of Ontology, Colonialism, Contemporary Indigenous Art, Cultural Transformation, Digital Resources, First Contacts, Intellectual Property Rights, Kinship, Law and Culture, Museums

-Katherine SAMMLER PhD Student, School of Geography at The University of Arizona, United States Administrative areas: New Zealand, Fiji Keywords: State, Spatial Theory, Social-ecological System, Social Studies of Knowledge, Social Movement, Political Ecology, Oceans, Natural Resources, Legal Geography, Interdisciplinarity
+Katherine SAMMLER Research Fellow, Marine Political Ecology at Helmholtz Institute for Functional Marine Biodiversity, Germany Administrative areas: New Zealand, Fiji, Hawaii Places: Polynesia Keywords: State, Spatial Theory, Social-ecological System, Social Studies of Knowledge, Social Movement, Political Ecology, Oceans, Natural Resources, Legal Geography, Interdisciplinarity

 Borut TELBAN Professor, Institute of Anthropological and Spatial Studies at Research Centre of Slovenian Academy of Sciences and Arts, Slovenia Administrative areas: Papua New Guinea, East Sepik (Papua New Guinea) Places: Melanesia Keywords: Ritual, Personhood, Social Organization, Kinship, Linguistic Anthropology, Social Change, Christianisation, Cosmology, Poetics, Verbal Art